Throw Out That List of 100

 Leslie Truex of Work at Home Success agrees, “Having a business is about finding the market that wants your product/service, not brow beating people you know into supporting you.
 Plus if you’re successful without the list, your recruitment may go up because talking to friends and family is a major reason why many people avoid direct sales and you’ll be able to show them how to do it without a list.”

 Further, Adriaan at Direct Sell Assistant concurs that “90% of new consultants will stay with this list and expect to make a lot of money.
 I wish more people that get recruited are rather shown how to market a product and find new customers, than to write down that list of a 100.”

 Lastly, if you’ve signed up for a company that has a fantastic product line, don’t you think you should be able to find others who enjoy and benefit from it as much as you do?
 No need to approach your auntie who has severe allergies to buy your candles or your sweet bald mechanic about your organic shampoo.
 Just because you may know 100 people, doesn’t mean they’d be good customers.

 My advice: It’s 2014, time (way past time) to throw out your “List of 100 People You Know.”

 About the Author: Laurie Ayers is a Michigan work from home mom and a Superstar Director with Scentsy Wickless Candles.
-She enjoys helping men and women start and maintain a home based business in the US, Canada, Poland, Australia, Puerto Rico, Germany, Ireland and the UK.
-To download a FREE Start Up Guide which provides more details about how to start a home business as well as to learn about our compensation plan go to www.thrivingcandlebusiness.com/how-to-start-a-candle-business/ or for updates on Facebook LIKEwww.facebook.com/ThrivingCandleBusiness and twitter @directsalesblog
+She enjoys helping men and women start and maintain a home based business in the US, Canada, Mexico, Australia, New Zealand Puerto Rico, Germany, Ireland, Spain, France, Austria and the UK.
+To download a FREE Start Up Guide which provides more details about how to start a home business as well as to learn about our compensation plan go to www.thrivingcandlebusiness.com/how-to-start-a-candle-business/ or for updates on Facebook LIKE www.facebook.com/ThrivingCandleBusiness and twitter @directsalesblog